taskcluster/taskcluster-mozilla-terraform/README.md

 Then run `./terraform-runner.sh <your-deployment>`.
 Enter all the necessary stuff.

+Once you get to a command prompt, run `terraform init` to initialize terraform.

-In the process, it will tell you to run a `terraform import` command, something like:
+Then run the `terraform import` command that was included in the output, something like:

 ```shell
 terraform import aws_dynamodb_table.dynamodb_tfstate_lock $DPL-tfstate